100 + Action Verbs for Resume Success (to Impress Hiring Managers)

 • Advocated

 The right action words can be invaluable when you're trying to depict yourself as an agent of positive change.
-For example:
+You can show how you led or supported positive shifts in the workplace with these resume action verbs.

 • Reorganized